haskell-distributed/distributed-process/tutorials/ch-tutorial3.md

 ### Monitoring and Linking

 Processes can be linked to other processes (or nodes or channels).
-A link, which is unidirectional, guarantees that once any object we have linked to *dies*, we will also be terminated.
+A link, which is unidirectional, guarantees that once any object we have linked to *exits*, we will also be terminated.
 A simple way to test this is to spawn a child process, link to it and then terminate it, noting that we will subsequently die ourselves.
 Here's a simple example, in which we link to a child process and then cause it to terminate (by sending it a message